acquia/blt/readme/local-development.md

 To use [Drupal VM](http://www.drupalvm.com/) with a Drupal project that is generated with BLT:

-1. Execute `blt vm:init` from the project root directory.
+1. Download the Drupal VM dependencies listed in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide) (VirtualBox, Vagrant, Ansible).
-1. Follow the Quick Start Guide in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide)
+1. Execute `blt vm` from the project root directory.

 There are also other changes you can make if you choose to match the Acquia Cloud server configuration more closely.
 See Drupal VM's example configuration changes in Drupal VM's `examples/acquia/acquia.overrides.yml` file.